 Concentrates dewatering: two-stage mechanical drying was adopted.
 Molybdenum flotation concentrates were pumped to the deep-cone thickener and then dehydrated in the automatic hydraulic chamber filter press; filtrate returned to the molybdenum concentration process, and the filter cake was transported to the fine material dryer (the water content of molybdenum concentrates was ≤4% after drying).
 Tungsten flotation concentrates were pumped to the deep-cone thickener and then dehydrated in the automatic hydraulic chamber filter press; filtrate returned to the tungsten concentration process, and the filter cake was stacked in the concentrates pond.

-The project adopted sound, simple and economical technological process and efficient, energy-saving and easily operated and maintained equipment.
+The project adopted sound, simple, and economical technological processes and efficient, energy-saving, and easily operated and maintained equipment.
 While ensuring the quality of plant construction, Xinhai worked to minimize costs and increase the efficiency of mineral resources.
 As a result, the grade and recovery of molybdenum flotation concentrates were 45% and 85% respectively, while those of tungsten flotation concentrates were both 65%.